department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 <div class="call-out" markdown="1">

-### Can I get compensation from VA?
+### Can I get disability compensation from VA?

 Yes, if:

 - Your disability is believed to be caused by service in the military (called a service-connected disability), and
 - Your service-connected disability includes at least 1 of the following:
-  - Loss, or permanent loss of use, of 1 or both feet
+  - Loss, or permanent (long-lasting) loss of use, of 1 or both feet
   - Loss, or permanent loss of use, of 1 or both hands
-  - Permanent (long-lasting) loss of vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye
+  - Permanent loss of vision in both eyes: 20/200 vision or less in your better eye with glasses, or greater than 20/200 vision but with a visual field defect that has reduced your peripheral vision to 20 degrees or less in your better eye
   - A severe burn injury
   - Amyotrophic lateral sclerosis (or ALS, a disease that affects the nerve cells in your brain and spinal cord and leads to loss of muscle control that gets worse over time)
   - Ankylosis (a stiffness or locking of a joint caused by bones fusing together) in 1 or both knees or hips (qualifies you for adaptive-equipment grant only)